akhodakivskiy/VimFx/README.md

 for browsing and navigation, significantly reducing the use of the mouse, and allowing your hands to rest on the home row.

-VimFx was inspired by [Vimperator] and designed after [Vimium] for [Google Chrome], preserving the shortcuts and behavior.
+VimFx was inspired by [Vimperator] and designed after [Vimium] for [Chrome], preserving the shortcuts and behavior.
 If you are used to Vimium then it will be easy to get started with VimFx.

 Check out the [documentation] and the [wiki]!